480ScratchBlox/FNF-Creator-Database-2026/README.md

 # FNF Creator Database
-This repository shares all the assets published by FNF modders, artists and composers, as well as popular content creators such as Blantados, Sharv, Neonight and Vitor.
+This repository contains content from creators such as Blantados, Sharv, Neonight and Vitor with new additional content created in the recent day.
 This will help you to make covers and content for Friday Night Funkin' mods.

 ## What We Have:
 Chromatics, MIDIs, and FLAs.

 ## Credits:
+* 480ScratchBlox
 * TaeYai
 * Vitor
 * SharvFNF